renovate-bot/NeXTLinux-_-gosbomx/README.md

    `kubectl apply -f pod.yaml`

 3. The user can now run `kubectl logs syft-private-registry-demo`.
-The logs should show the Syft analysis for the `<private_image>` provided in the pod configuration.
+The logs should show the Gosbom analysis for the `<private_image>` provided in the pod configuration.

 Using the above information, users should be able to configure private registry access without having to do so in the `grype` or `syft` configuration files.
 They will also not be dependent on a Docker daemon, (or some other runtime software) for registry configuration and access.